LGBTQ rights in Singapore: Legality of same-sex sexual activity

-British Whig politician Thomas Macaulay chaired a commission to criminalise sodomy in various British colonies.
+The British Whig politician Thomas Macaulay chaired a commission to criminalise sodomy in various British colonies.

 Singapore law inherited from the British Empire in 1871 prohibited sodomy regardless of sex.
 As such, heterosexual and homosexual anal or oral sex was illegal.
 In 2007, such sexual activity was legalised except for sex between men.
 The punishment was two years' imprisonment.

-Back in 2018, Attorney-General Lucien Wong declared that he still had the legal power to prosecute under Singapore's Section 377A.
+In 2018 Attorney-General Lucien Wong declared that he still had the legal power to prosecute under Section 377A.
 This statement was made amid public debate over the law and in response to opinions of former attorneys-general that the public prosecutor had, in effect, been limited from pursuit of such cases.
 Wong said that while "the public prosecutor did not pursue cases between consenting adults and in private places as it was not in the public interest" an attorney-general could direct that such a prosecution be mounted, "if reports are lodged with police, particularly in relation to minors".
 The statement was made prior to the ruling by the Singapore Court of Appeals that the section was unenforceable as a proscription of same-sex sexual activity.
 Public indecency and protection of minors were the only cases pursued under the section from 2007, even prior to the ruling.

 In June 2019, at the Smart Nation Summit, Prime Minister Lee Hsien Loong reiterated that Singapore would keep Section 377A "for some time" saying, "Whatever your sexual orientation is, you're welcome to come and work in Singapore...
 You know our rules in Singapore.
 It is the way this society is: We are not like San Francisco, neither are we like some countries in the Middle East.
 [We are] something in between, it is the way the society is."

-While Singapore courts ruled in 2022 that section 377A was entirely unenforceable as regards private consensual same-sex sexual activity, police are able to act on reports of public indecency (public acts by persons of any gender) from the community.
+While Singaporean courts ruled in 2022 that section 377A was entirely unenforceable as regards private consensual same-sex sexual activity, police are able to act on reports of public indecency (public acts by persons of any gender) from the community.
 Prosecution under this section of any matters involving minors is also still possible.
-All recent prosecutions under the section—between 2007 and 2013—were incidences of these types.
+All recent prosecutions under the section — between 2007 and 2013 — were incidences of these types.

-On 21 August 2022, Prime Minister Lee Hsien Loong announced at the National Day Rally that the Government intended to repeal Section 377A, noting that there would be significant risk of the law being struck down in future legal challenges "on the grounds that it breaches Article 12 of the Constitution – the Equal Protection provision".
+On 21 August 2022 Lee announced at the National Day Rally that the Government intended to repeal Section 377A, noting that there would be significant risk of the law being struck down in future legal challenges "on the grounds that it breaches Article 12 of the Constitution – the Equal Protection provision".
 Lee added that the repeal would be deliberated through Parliament.
 After a two-day debate on 28 and 29 November, Section 377A was officially repealed in Parliament.